Filesystem Actions

 - Decryption: the private key is required.
 If a public key is also provided, it is used to verify the signature.

-Source and target paths support placeholders.
+Each entry defines a source path and a target path; both support placeholders.
 A common pattern is to encrypt an uploaded file and store it with a .pgp extension:

 - Source: